HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: HyMap: Hypotheses Elicitation using Cognitive Maps for Early-Stage Software Startups

 \begin{enumerate}

-\item Arrows from the product to the features layer generate hypotheses regarding the team's capability to develop that feature that we called product hypotheses.
+\item Arrows from the product to the features layer generate hypotheses regarding the team's capability to develop that feature, the so-called product hypotheses.
 A simple template for this type is: ``the team developing $<$product name$>$ is capable of implementing $<$functionality$>$''.

 \item Arrows starting from the features layer to the problem layers, or those restricted to the problem layers, represent value hypotheses.
 In this case, a suitable template is ``$<$Functionality or problem$>$ $<$increases, decreases or does not affect$>$ $<$problem$>$''.